"Elevated Messy" (w/ Rachel Sennott)

 I remember Catherine Cohen.
 Yes.

-We went to like breakfast breakfast the next day because she was being an amazing friend.
+We went to like breakfast the next day because she was being an amazing friend.
 She was being there for me.

 And I was like ripping poppers at Cafe Clooney.